slackapi/bolt-python/docs/_tutorials/getting_started.md

 ---

 ### Tokens and installing apps {#tokens-and-installing-apps}
 Slack apps use [OAuth to manage access to Slack's APIs](https://api.slack.com/docs/oauth).
-When an app is installed, you'll receive a token that the app can use to call API methods.
+When an app is installed, it will receive a token that it can use to call Slack API methods.

 There are three main token types available to a Slack app: user (`xoxp`), bot (`xoxb`), and app-level (`xapp`) tokens.
 - [User tokens](https://api.slack.com/authentication/token-types#user) allow you to call API methods on behalf of users after they install or authenticate the app.
 There may be several user tokens for a single workspace.